koelss/knownpacksfix/README.md

 You are free to:

-Use it
+Use it, modify it, fork it, redistribute it
-Modify it
-Fork it
-Redistribute it

 Credit is appreciated but not required.